Australia goes cold on secure intranet sale

-While the government says its decision not to sell is unrelated to national security, it comes on the back of a wider political backlash the government has faced in seeking to sell national assets to foreign buyers through a A$100 billion privatization program.
+While the government says its decision not to sell is unrelated to national security, it comes on the back of a wider political backlash the government has faced in seeking to sell national assets to foreign buyers through a A$100 billion privatisation programme.

 In a statement, Finance Minister Mathias Cormann said selling the network in the nation’s capital “would not represent value for money” and that an independent report had found it “provides significant value to the Government as a strategic asset”.